A topic from the subject of Biochemistry in Chemistry.

 Objective:

-To investigate the chemical properties of amino acids, including their acidic and basic nature, and their ability to undergo dehydration reactions to form peptides.
+To investigate the chemical properties of amino acids, including their amphoteric nature (ability to act as both acid and base), and their ability to undergo dehydration reactions to form peptides.

 Materials: